 In 2007, Fellers and Flexible won the Los Angeles National Grand Prix CSI 2*.
 They had a very solid season in 2007, landing them a spot in the Rolex/FEI World Cup in Las Vegas.

 In 2008, aboard Flexible, Fellers won three of the four FEI World Cup qualifiers at HITS Thermal.
 They were second at the 2008 Rolex/FEI World Cup Final, surprising many outside the U.S., who had never seen Flexible jump.
-Flexible was one of the USEF’s Horses of Honor in 2008, both for his remarkable achievement in the ring, but also because he came back from numerous career-threatening injuries.
-Not only did he prove he was back in 2008, he proved he was better than ever.
+Flexible was one of the USEF’s Horses of Honor in 2008, both for his remarkable achievement in the ring and his miraculous recovery from numerous career-threatening injuries.
+Not only did he prove he was back in 2008; he proved he was better than ever.